EGI-Federation/documentation/content/en/users/tutorials/vm-datahub/_index.md

 This tutorial describes the access to [EGI DataHub](../../datahub) spaces from a virtual machine.
-In the following paragraphs you will learn how to access data remotely stored in EGI DataHub like if they were local, using traditional POSIX command line commands, by:
+In the following paragraphs you will learn how to access data remotely stored in EGI DataHub like if they were local, using traditional POSIX command-line commands, by:

 - installing the `oneclient` component
 - configuring access to an EGI DataHub Oneprovider via `oneclient`